Family in the United States: Nuclear family

 The nuclear family has been considered the "traditional" family structure since the Soviet Union scare in the Cold War of the 1950s.
 The nuclear family consists of a mother, father, and the children.
 The two-parent nuclear family has become less prevalent, and pre-American and European family forms have become more common.
 Beginning in the 1970s in the United States, the structure of the "traditional" nuclear American family began to change.
 It was the women in the households that began to make this change.
 They decided to begin careers outside of the home and not live according to the male figures in their lives.

-These include same-sex relationships, single-parent households, adopting individuals, and extended family systems living together.
 The nuclear family is also having fewer children than in the past.
 The percentage of nuclear-family households is approximately half what it was at its peak in the middle of the 20th century.
 The percentage of married-couple households with children under 18, but without other family members (such as grandparents), has declined to 23.5% of all households in 2000 from 25.6% in 1990, and from 45% in 1960.
 In November 2016, the Current Population Survey of the United States Census Bureau reported that 69 percent of children under the age of 18 lived with two parents, which was a decline from 88 percent in 1960.